HAWAII WRITERS GUILD

 Dawn Hurwitz.
 A Puna, Big Island resident since 1989.
 Originally from Chicago where I was an avante garde clothing and costume designer during the 80’s.
 Have operated two businesses here; a metaphysical bookstore cafe called "huna ohana" in Pahoa in the 90’s, and Mac Assistance a mobile tech help service in the 00’s.
 Now I do my best to write it all down before it escapes the short term banks.
 My first memoir is at the end of it’s first draft.
 In 2017, published author, professional script reader, and teacher Adam Sydney and I organized the Puna Writer’s Workshops at the “Stables” in Hawaiian Shores.
 Our aspiring writers meet weekly to hone craft, give and receive constructive feedback, and support.
 Currently we host two different types of groups; Entry, folks who need to brush up or learn the art of narrative storytelling; and Ongoing, folks working on projects.

-Born and raised in northern British Columbia, Canada, Tamara studied English at the University of Victoria and completed her Marketing and Sales Diploma with Scholarship from Langara College in 1995.
+Tamara Hynd Born and raised in northern British Columbia, Canada, Tamara studied English at the University of Victoria and completed her Marketing and Sales Diploma with Scholarship from Langara College in 1995.
 Her sense of adventure and love of travel took her across the globe, providing fuel for her writing as she scribbled notes along the way.
 She began her journalism career in 2012 and has worked for the Nelson Star, The Free Press, Elk Valley Herald, and Coast Mountain News.
 Her story of two men surviving a grizzly bear attack in the East Kootenay town of Fernie was published in the Calgary Herald and Vancouver Sun, and many other media outlets.
 Tamara is currently working on her first novel and lives in the small North Kohala town of Kapa'au on the Big Island of Hawaii.
-You can contact Tamara at tamara.hynd@hotmail.com.
+You can contact Tamara at [email protected].

-Sabrina Ito lives in Honolulu, HI with her husband, Victor, and her son, Xander.
+Sabrina Ito Sabrina Ito lives in Honolulu, HI with her husband, Victor, and her son, Xander.
 An International Baccalaureate (IB) Middle School French and English teacher in Kailua, Oahu, Sabrina also enjoys writing, cooking, spending time with family, and is at her happiest in or near the ocean.
 A ‘sometimes poet’ for close to a decade now, Sabrina’s poems have appeared in many national publications, such as Bamboo Ridge, Clarion Magazine, Slipstream Press, Coachella Review and The Cossack Review.

 Lucy L. Jones Like many of you, Lucy started writing when she was old enough to hold a pencil.
 She retired as an associate professor of psychology fo r Hawaii Community College (her third career) on September 1, 2021 at the age of 87.
 She is also a retired United Methodist pastor, and she spent many years working in the field of psychology.
 Now she claims to be in her fourth career as an author.
 All of her past private journal writing included the phrase, “All I really want to do is stay home and write,” so that’s where you can find her today.
 She writes lyrics for her brother’s music and other poetry.
 Her first mystery is Shadowy Tales and she’s finishing up the sequel, Washboard Tales.
 As a counseling aid when working with her clients, she wrote Feral Fables.
 She is also working on a memoir that includes interviews of more than 100 actively engaged women over 60 and in the Fourth Quadrant of their Heroine’s Journey.